code-kern-ai/bricks/CONTRIBUTING.md

 ## How to contribute modules
 1. As stated above, please first add the idea as an issue.
 We'll use this to document the origin of the module, and will use it to help you during the contribution.
-2. Fork the repository
-3. Create a new branch, specifically with the name of the module you want to add.
+2. Create a new branch with the name of the module you want to add.
 Please do **not** add multiple modules in one branch.
+3. Add a directory to the file system fitting your request, e.g. `classifiers/python_functions/your_module_name`.
+Inside it, add an `__init__.py` file with the endpoint function and a `code_snippet.md` file with a description of the function.
+Also add a `README.md` file with a description of the module.
+You can use the other modules as a template, or reach out to us on [Discord](https://discord.gg/qf4rGCEphW).
-4. Add your module to the respective folder.
-If you are not sure where to put your module, please reach out to us on [Discord](https://discord.gg/qf4rGCEphW).
-For further details on _how_ to implement the module, see the section below.
+4. For further details on _how_ to implement the module, see the section below.
 5. Create a pull request to the `main` branch of the repository.
-Please make sure to add a description of your module and why you think it is useful for the community.
+We will review your code and merge it into the repository, and add a `config.py` file which will be used to push your module to the library.

 ### How to implement a module
 All modules follow a similar structure.
 The following is a template for a module, which you can add as a directory with an `__init__.py` file and a `code_snippet.md` file.
 The `__init__.py` for the `language_detection` module looks like this: